robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 ---
 ![readable code](assets/img/return_early_functions_placeholders.png "readable code")

+There are several ways to troubleshoot a problem.
+Why do we sometimes choose the path that is so difficult to understand that we ourselves don't understand if we see the code we wrote six months later?

-Throughout my 6+ years as a software engineer I learned some tips that helped me to improve the quality of my code and make it more readable, testable, maintainable, and easy to understand.
-I decided to compile all these tips in a way to be agnostic of design patterns or programming paradigm and that could be applied in any programming language.
+There are some tips we can apply to naturally improve the quality of the code we’re working on, and make it more readable, testable, maintainable, and easy to understand.

+I decided to compile all tips I've learned throughout my 6+ years as a software engineer and I try to write in a way to be agnostic of design patterns or programming paradigm and that could be applied in any programming language.

-My advice to you is to try it, try it for a few weeks and you will see how much the quality of your code will improve.
+My advice to you is to try it, try it for at least a few weeks.

 ## Tips